educlopez/roast-web/README.md

 ## Introduction

-Roast by Edu Calvo is a platform designed to help individuals and businesses enhance their web presence.
+Roastweb is a platform designed to help individuals and businesses enhance their web presence.
 Users can submit their projects, and Edu Calvo will provide feedback and a redesign based on the submitted information.

 ## Features